ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 - Use an` up-to-date library `
-- Do not store sensitive data in payload
+- Do not store sensitive data in the payload
 - Use asymmetric keys if the tokens are used across more than one server
 - Use strong keys/secrets
-- Make sure that you perform robust `signature verification on any JWTs that you receive` , and account for edge-cases such as `JWT` signed using unexpected algorithms.
+- Make sure that you perform robust `signature verification on any JWTs that you receive`, and account for edge-cases such as `JWT` signed using unexpected algorithms.
 - Make sure that you're not vulnerable to [path traversal](https://portswigger.net/web-security/file-path-traversal) or SQL injection via the `kid` header parameter.
-- Always set an` expiration date` for any tokens that you issue.
+- Always set an `expiration date` for any tokens that you issue.
 - `Avoid sending tokens in URL` parameters where possible.
 - Include the `aud` (audience) claim (or similar) to `specify the intended recipient `of the token.
 This prevents it from being used on different websites.
 - Enable the issuing server to revoke tokens (on logout, for example).